 As a rule, tachograph regulations do not apply to light vehicles with a total weight less than 3.5 tonnes.
-So, smaller commercial vehicles and most 4x4 SUVs do not need them.
+So, most smaller commercial vehicles and 4x4 SUVs do not need them.

-Check guidance given by the Driver and Vehicle Standards Agency on where to fit a tachograph unit inside a vehicle.
+Check the guidance given by the Driver and Vehicle Standards Agency on where to fit a tachograph unit inside a vehicle.